Write notes, connect ideas, and see the bigger picture

 DevBoard in action

-Most whiteboard tools are built for teams presenting to stakeholders — not for a solo dev at 11pm trying to untangle a gnarly system design.
+Most note and idea tools are built for teams presenting to stakeholders — not for a solo dev at 11pm trying to untangle a gnarly system design.
 They're slow to open, require sign-in, and default to a polished, presentation-ready canvas that fights against rough, fast thinking.

 DevBoard started as a single HTML file I could run anywhere.
 The constraint — no backend, no build step, no accounts — turned out to be the feature.
 It loads in under a second.
 You close the tab; your board is still there next time.